qteatime/kate/docs/source/user/manual/gaming/captures.rst

 Hold |btn_capture_text| for one second to start recording the cartridge's screen.
 Hold it again for another second to stop recording and save the video.
-Kate can record up to one minute of gameplay in this manner (and up to 64 MB for a single video), and recording is done in the cartridge's original resolution, regardless of what resolution you're using for Kate.
+Kate can record up to one minute of gameplay in this manner (and up to 128 MB for a single video).
+Recording is done in the cartridge's original resolution, regardless of what resolution you're using for Kate.

 Video captures are done in `WebM`_ using Google's `VP9`_ codec and the